maurice-schleussinger/JustDoIt/README.md

 # JustDoIt

-Habbit tracking app with gamification aspects
+iOS Habbit tracking app with gamification aspects in Swift

 #Note:# very simple implementation of some basic features.
 Feel free to fork and use this project